casangi/casadocs/markdown/calibration-and-visibility-data/data-examination-and-editing/using-plotms-to-plot-and-edit-visibilities-and-calibration-tables.md

 The current iteration is indicated in the plot title of the displayed plot.
 To proceed to the next plot use the green arrow buttons below the main panel.
 The different button symbols let you to proceed panel by panel (single arrow symbols) or to jump to the first or last panel directly (double arrow symbols).

-The number of plots per page can be selected under *Options \> Grid*, the last of the top row of tabs, as described in the section on [plotting on a grid](#4-1-plotting-on-a-grid).
+[The number of plots per page can be selected under *Options \> Grid*, the last of the top row of tabs, as described in the section on [plotting on a grid](#4-1-plotting-on-a-grid).
 There are two scaling options for the iterated axes in a grid, set in this tab: Global and Shared.
 Global will use a common axis range based on data loaded with the selection criteria specified in the Data tab.
 Shared displays one set of x-axes and y-axes for the page rather than per-plot.
 When left unchecked, *Global *and *Shared *results in plots with axes scaling to the data for each individual panel of the iteration.
-See Figure 9 in [section 4.1.1](#4-1-1-plotting-iterations-on-a-grid) for an example of global shared x-axes and y-axes.
+See Figure 9 in [section 4.1.1](#4-1-1-plotting-iterations-on-a-grid) for an example of global shared x-axes and y-axes.]{

 The **plotms** task parameter used to select an iteration axis is *iteraxis*.
 The options include \'scan\', \'field\', \'spw\', \'baseline\', \'antenna\', \'time\', and \'corr\'.